Mining Intelligence and News

 The mine ventilation system consists of two primary exhaust shafts (E26 and E48) each with two fans mounted on surface above a system of vertical and lateral return airways.
 The primary air intakes are the main decline, the hoisting shaft and E48 intake shaft.
 The ventilation system typically operates at airflows of 600 - 650 m3 per second, which are shared across the various work areas.

-Underground mining activities are undertaken in the E48 and E26 ore bodies.
-The E26 L1N mine and the E48 ore bodies are operated as block caves as the primary method of resource extraction.
-Block Caving is an underground hard rock mining method that involves undermining an ore body, allowing it to progressively collapse under its own weight.
+Underground mining activities are currently undertaken in the E26 ore body.
+The E26 L1N mine is operated as a block cave as the primary method of resource extraction.
+Block caving is an underground hard rock mining method that involves undermining an ore body, allowing it to progressively collapse under its own weight (see Figure 4 Block Cave Mining Method).
 The E26 SLC mine is a sublevel caving operation involving construction of the sub level horizon followed by retreat drill and blast of that horizon, with the material above allowed to freely cave to fill the opened voids.

 The E26 SLC project commenced construction in April 2015 and went into production in 2016.
-The mine design aimed to extract a remnant wedge of high-grade material adjacent to the E26 Lift 2 Block Cave.
+The mine design aimed to extract a remnant wedge of high-grade material adjacent to the E26 Lift 2 block cave.
 The operations at E26 SLC had ceased in 2021, having completed production from the first four levels at approximately 20m vertical spacing.
 The remaining two levels were deferred due to less favourable economics.
 The development of the remaining levels commenced in 2023 with 25m vertical spacings.
-Production is planned from the remaining levels from 2023 until early 2026.
+Production has commenced from level 5, with level 6 coming online early in 2024.
+Production in the SLC is expected to continue until early 2026.

 Open cut